Jpja/vanilla-xcp/README.md

 It's written in JavaScript and HTML5.
 It can run in any browser, on any operating system, and on phones, tablets, as well as on desktops.

 It's intended as a starting point for developers to build new, custom wallets.
+It can also be used as is.

 The wallet can be run locally (download zip, extract, open `index.html` in browser) or served from a website.
 In either case the keys never leave the browser and are decrypted only when signing transactions.